simprecicchiani/ThinkPad-T460s-macOS-OpenCore/README.md

 - [x] Keyboard map and hotkeys with [ThinkpadAssistant](https://github.com/MSzturc/ThinkpadAssistant) `thanks to @MSzturc`

-- [x] Trackpad, Trackpoint and physical buttons `with all macOS gestures working thnks to VoodooRMI`
+- [x] [Trackpad, Trackpoint and physical buttons](/Images/VoodooRMI-T460s-trackpad-gestures.gif) `with all macOS gestures working thanks to VoodooRMI`

 - [x] SIP and FileVault 2 can be enabled